 It may still be possible to change to interest only if you don’t have a lot of equity.
 Some lenders might offer what’s called a ‘part and part’ mortgage - where you pay some of your loan and some of your interest.
 In this case, you’d pay interest-only until you max out your lender’s loan to value (LTV), then you’d pay the rest as a repayment mortgage.

 Changing mortgages can be really confusing.
-So it’s a good idea to work with a mortgage broker who can explain your options clearly and advise the best plan for you.
+So it’s a good idea to work with a specialist mortgage broker.
+Our Mortgage Experts will explain your options clearly and advise the best plan for you.